 Rusty Stough, Ph.D.

 Rusty A. Stough joined the University of Maine in the fall of 2020.
-Prior to that he was a Ph.D. student in marketing at the University of Wisconsin-Madison.
+Prior to that, he was a Ph.D. student in marketing at the University of Wisconsin-Madison.

 His research focuses broadly on two areas: the consumption experience and the neurobiology of attention.
-For the consumption experience line of research, his work focuses on how people use and interact with products to have an experience, specifically focus on products which are rented or borrowed.
+For the consumption experience line of research, his work focuses on how people use and interact with products to have an experience, specifically focusing on products that are rented or borrowed.
 For the neurobiology of attention, he’s specifically looking at the role subconscious attention plays in processing of advertisement information.
 This research utilizes various biometric techniques to study how information is attended to and the downstream effects of subconscious processing.

 Education